NIH "WELCOME WAGON" LETTER

 The eRA Commons provides grantees with the ability to conduct extramural research business electronically with the NIH.
 All grantee institutions, Program Directors/Principal Investigators (PD/PIs), and individuals in a postdoctoral role who participate in a project for at least one person month or more, must be registered in the eRA Commons.
 The Commons is the only place where PD/PIs can review assignment information, peer review outcomes, Summary Statements, and other related grant documents such as submitted applications and NoAs.
-Institutional officials can: 1) check the status of grant applications; 2) submit Jst-In-Time information; 3) submit SNAP and Multi-Year Funded Progress Reports; 4) review applications and NoAs; 5) access the face page of Progress Reports; and, 6) submit electronic FSRs/FFRs, no-cost extension notifications, closeout documents and appointment forms and termination notices associated with NIH institutional training grants, institutional career development awards, individual fellowships, and research education grants.
+Institutional officials can: 1) check the status of grant applications; 2) submit Just-In-Time information; 3) submit Progress Reports using the RPPR format; 4) review applications and NoAs; 5) access the face page for paper Progress Reports; and, 6) submit electronic FFRs, no-cost extension notifications, closeout documents and appointment forms and termination notices associated with NIH institutional training grants, institutional career development awards, individual fellowships, and research education grants.
 For general information, go to: http://era.nih.gov/commons/.
 Log-in to the eRA Commons at: https://commons.era.nih.gov/commons/.
-For additional information or user support contact the eRA Commons Help Desk at http://ithelpdesk.nih.gov/era .
+For additional information or user support contact the eRA Commons Help Desk at http://grants.nih.gov/support/index.html.

 D. OER Resources

-The NIH Guide for Grants and Contracts (NIH Guide), published daily and indexed weekly, provides information to the research community regarding new or changed NIH grants policy, NIH Program Announcements (PAs), Requests for Applications (RFAs), Requests for (contract) Proposals (RFPs), Parent Announcements, and Requests for Information (RFI).
-PAs and RFAs are also known government-wide as Funding Opportunity Announcements (FOAs) and can also be found at Grants.gov.
+The NIH Guide for Grants and Contracts (NIH Guide), published daily and indexed weekly, provides information to the research community regarding new or changed NIH grants policy, NIH Funding Opportunity Announcements (FOAs), Requests for (contract) Proposals (RFPs), and Requests for Information (RFI).
+FOAs can also be found at Grants.gov.